 When placing fill in horizontal lifts adjacent to areas sloping steeper than 5:1 (horizontal: vertical), horizontal keys and vertical benches should be excavated into the adjacent slope area.
 Keying and benching should be sufficient to provide at least six-foot wide benches and a minimum of four feet of vertical bench height within the firm natural ground, firm bedrock or engineered compacted fill.
 No compacted fill should be placed in an area after keying and benching until the geotechnical consultant has reviewed the area.
-Material generated by the benching operation should be moved sufficiently away from

-STANDARD SPECIFICATIONS OF GRADING Page 5 of 26 the bench area to allow for the recommended review of the horizontal bench prior to placement of fill.
+Material generated by the benching operation should be moved sufficiently away from the bench area to allow for the recommended review of the horizontal bench prior to placement of fill.